Mascoma Wealth Management LLC - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SSGA SPDR S&P 500 Fossil Fuel Free ETF has a price-earnings ratio of 20.38 and a price-book ratio of 3.71.
+In terms of valuation, iShares Select Dividend ETF has a price-earnings ratio of 12.77 and a price-book ratio of 2.13.

 iShares Core S&P 500 ETF